Financial Help When Your Health Means You Can’t Work

 It comes with monthly checks and qualifies you for Medicaid health coverage.

 But it’s a long and complicated process to apply.
 Most people get turned down.
 Getting your application correct and complete—and handling your appeal correctly if you’re denied—could make the difference in getting your benefits approved.

 Don’t take chances when it comes to applying for SSI benefits.
-Across New York and nationwide, the lawyers at Olinsky Law Group provide experienced representation for people with serious health problems and money worries.
+Nationwide, the lawyers at Olinsky Law Group provide experienced representation for people with serious health problems and money worries.